encyclopedea/ArC/README.md

   * NULL always has at least one slot, since it is used for encoding symbols with frequencies of 0.
 This cannot be changed by calling update().
 * ArEncoder
   * ArEncoder must call finish() when done encoding, or up to 39 bits will remain in its internal buffers without being output, resulting in lost characters.
+  * ArEncoders should not be reused.
 * ArDecoder
   * ArDecoder begins reading from the input stream on construction.
   * ArDecoder does not know when to stop.
 It is up to the developer to decide a stopping condition and stop decoding characters.
     * Note that even when the error flags are set, valid characters may remain encoded.
 For this reason, ArDecoder can continue decoding characters even while it cannot read more characters from the input stream.
+  * ArDecoders should not be reused.

 ##Documentation
 Note: This documentation includes only the functions that are intended for use by the user of this library.
 Other functions are publically available, but are intended for internal use.